![]() |

 Agia Paraskevi chapel |

-Having enjoyed a refreshing stop at that tranquil spot and filling our water supplies from the fountain (no other fountain on our way, we continue uphill on dirt road.
+Having enjoyed a refreshing stop at that tranquil spot and filling our water supplies from the fountain (no other fountain is on our way), we continue uphill on dirt road.
 After a right turn we find the path on our left.
 It soon opens to another dirt road, which then turns right and comes to an end.
 We continue on a path with sections of cobblestone, climbing into chestnut forest.

 We cross an earth road and further up turn left on another road.
 Watching on our right side, after about 30 m. we find the path again, climbing between chestnut trees.
 Further up, we walk parallel to a water ditch, noticing another handmade sign to “Pouri”.
 From a certain spot, we can see lake Karla at a distance to the west.

-Agios Augustinos chapel at Trano Isoma |
+Agios Augoustinos chapel at Trano Isoma |

 At the hunters shelter |